 No. The chalet is owned by Marconi Holiday Villages Ltd but you can use it for as long as the lease permits as long as the tenant abides by the terms of the lease.

-The chalet reverts back to the landlord at no cost.
+As the lease will have expired the chalet automatically reverts back to the landlord at no cost.

 Chalets at Lavernock Point can only be used for holiday purposes.
 This is because the planning authority restricted the park to holiday use when planning permission was granted.
 This means the chalet may not be someone’s main residence.
 That is why we ask you about your main residence and will continue to do so while you own the chalet.

 Absolutely not.
 You must have a permanent residential address elsewhere to be on holiday from.